About 200,000 dog bite injuries take place every year across the UK, and if you have been injured by a dog you could be able to claim compensation.

 Yet many people involved in dog attacks are unaware they can make dog bite claims.

-The Dangerous Dogs Act came into force in 1991 and states that Pit Bull Terriers (Pit Bull Type), Japanese Tosas and Fila Brasileiros must be muzzled and on a lead at all times when in a public place.
+The Dangerous Dogs Act came into force in 1991 and states that Pit Bull Terriers (Pit Bull Type), Japanese Tosas and Fila Brasileiros must always be muzzled and on a lead when in a public place.
 These breeds have all been judged to be legally “dangerous” and therefore any injury will lead to compensation being awarded, regardless of any previous incidents.

 According to information released by the Royal Mail during their Dog Awareness Week in July 2019, 2,484 postal workers were bitten by dogs in the previous year, up 9% in the last 12 months.
 When you consider that this is 44 attacks per week on average, it is clearly a major problem.